heyyitst/heyyitst/README.md

 - 👋 Hi, I’m t
 - 👀 I’m interested in healthcare, tech, and music industry
 - 🌱 I’m currently learning web design and data analytics
-- 💞️ I’m looking to collaborate on projects I have setup in the future
+- 💞️ I’m looking to collaborate with others on projects and explore my creativity within the tech industry
 - 📫 How to reach me ig: @t.oniimaria, linkedin.com/antoinette-maria-bantug

 <!---